 Stephanie Abraham, Pop Culture Correspondent and Film Critic

 Stephanie Abraham is a non-fiction writer and media critic based in Los Angeles.
-Her writings have appeared in numerous publications, such as McSweeney’s, Al Jazeera and Bitch as well as the anthologies Nobody Passes: Rejecting the Rules of Gender and Conformity and We Don’t Need Another Wave: Dispatches from the Next Generation of Feminists.
+Her writings have appeared in numerous publications, such as McSweeney’s, Mizna, Ms., Al Jazeera and Bitch as well as the anthologies Nobody Passes: Rejecting the Rules of Gender and Conformity and We Don’t Need Another Wave: Dispatches from the Next Generation of Feminists.
 She was part of the editorial collective who founded the feminist magazine make/shift and the founding editor of the feminist magazine LOUDmouth.
-She blogs at Feminist in the Suburbs.

 Jody Armour, Race and Criminal Justice Correspondent

 Jody Armour is the Roy P. Crocker Professor of Law at the University of Southern California.
 His expertise ranges from personal injury claims to claims about the relationship between racial justice, criminal justice, and the rule of law.
 He is a Soros Justice Senior Fellow of The Open Society Institute’s Center on Crime, Communities and Culture.
 His book Negrophobia and Reasonable Racism: The Hidden Costs of Being Black in America (New York University Press) addresses three core concerns of the Black Lives Matter movement—namely, racial profiling police brutality, and mass incarceration.

 Huwaida Arraf is a Palestinian American human rights activist, lawyer and co-founder of the International Solidarity Movement.
 She is also the former Chair of the Free Gaza Movement.
 She has spent years combating the Israeli occupation of Palestine through her organizing efforts.

 Shahid Buttar, Privacy Rights and National Security Correspondent